 Tip: You can get Windows 11 ISO official ISO image here.

-- For the “ISO File” option, it will download the ISO file of Windows 11 and you’ll later have to burn it using any third-party apps to make it bootable.
+- The “ISO File” option will download the ISO file of Windows 11, and you’ll later have to burn it using any third-party apps like Rufus to make it bootable.

 Ready to Install

-After creating the bootable Windows 11, plug the USB Drive in which you’ve installed the bootable file.
+After creating the bootable Windows 11 via Media Creation Tool, plug the USB Drive where you’ve installed the bootable file.
 Boot the PC into BIOS and install the system.
-You can now use Windows 11 seamlessly if you have followed all the steps mentioned above correctly.
-You can read our “types of Windows 11 product key”, “Password Reset”, and TPM 2.0 Bypass” article here.
+You can now use Windows 11 seamlessly if you have followed all the abovementioned steps.
+You can read our “types of Windows 11 product key”, “Password Reset,” and TPM 2.0 Bypass” article here.